nwchemgit/nwchem-wiki/GW.md

 states in the respective space.

-### CONVERGENCE
+### ERGENCE

-The converegnce threshold of the quasiparticle equations can be controlled with the keyword `CONVERGENCE` and might be given either in `eV` or Hartree `au`.
+The convergence threshold of the quasiparticle equations can be controlled with the keyword `CONVERGENCE` and might be given either in `eV` or Hartree `au`.